sansin5982/Mendelian-Randomization/chapters/Glossary.md

 #### In short:

-***Multiple instruments = using many genetic clues to make your causal answer stronger, more accurate, and more trustworthy.***
+***Multiple instruments = using many genetic clues to make our causal answer stronger, more accurate, and more trustworthy.***

 ------------------------------------------------------------------------